sudara/pamplejuce/README.md

 ### Updating

-1. Update with latest CMake version [listed here](https://github.com/lukka/get-cmake)
+1. Update with latest CMake version [listed here](https://github.com/lukka/get-cmake).
+Note that VS 2019 has a bundled CMake and tends to run behind, so this might be the limiting factor for CMake versions.
 2. Update JUCE with `git submodule update --remote --merge`
 3. Update Xcode to [latest available version](https://github.com/actions/virtual-environments/blob/main/images/macos/macos-11.0-Readme.md) and change `DEVELOPER_DIR` env var in the GitHub action.
 4. Change Catch2 version in CMakeLists.txt to [latest tag](https://github.com/catchorg/Catch2/tags)